![]() |

 of society by establishing Mutts and choultries.
 They also fed the poor

-and committed to public welfare and social progress.
-Status of women The women from royal and rich families had enjoyed high status in the society.
+The women from royal and rich families had enjoyed high status in the society.
 They were also given property rights.
 They remained pious and religious and granted liberal donations to the temples and Brahmins.
 Chastity was their noble virtue.
 However, other women in the middle and lower strata of the society had to work hard to earn their livelihood.
 They indulged in spinning, weaving and other similar works.
 There were also separate dancing girls in the society.
 They were employed in the temples because of their talent in music and dance.
-Food, Dress and Ornaments Rice was the staple food of the people during the Pallava period.
-They had also consumed milk, ghee, and curd.
-Generally, people wore simple dress made of cotton.
-The rich people were fond of wearing silk garments.
-The sculptures of this period indicate several types of ornaments used by the people.
-They include earrings, bangles, necklaces and anklets.
-Education Much importance was given to the Sanskrit

 education during the Paliava period.
 The Mutts had remained as important